-For example, a family may have always known that “Tom was Dad’s favorite child.”
-While this preferential treatment may have been accepted and politely ignored for decades, it can cause problems between the siblings, especially if Dad begins to shower Tom with praise regardless of his contributions, while ignoring how other siblings are helping out.
-Caregiving can be the straw that breaks the camel’s back.
+For example, a family may have always known that “Tom is Dad’s favorite child.”
+While this preferential treatment may have been accepted and politely ignored for decades, it can still cause problems between the siblings now.
+Things can get especially tense if a parent showers the “golden child” with praise (regardless of their contributions) while ignoring how other siblings are helping out.
+Caregiving can be the straw that breaks the camel’s back in this regard.

-- Being upset with a sibling because they are not helping out enough
+- Caregivers upset with siblings because they are not helping out enough

-- The primary caregiver not advocating for themselves or taking a stand with an older sibling because it goes against the established family dynamic
+- Primary caregivers not advocating for themselves or taking a stand with older siblings because it goes against the established family dynamic

-- Allowing social and cultural beliefs to dictate what roles each sibling will play in caregiving, such as the oldest male child not needing to help out as much, while the youngest female child absorbs most of the hands-on work
+- Allowing social and cultural beliefs to dictate what roles each sibling will play in caregiving (E.g., the oldest male child not needing to help out as much, while the youngest female child assumes most of the hands-on work)

 Stress from other areas of life, such as work, children, marriage, and finances can add to the frustration and dysfunction.
-It is crucial for family members to reign in these overwhelming emotions and try their best to engage in effective communication, make realistic care decisions and achieve balance.
+It is crucial for family members to reign in these overwhelming emotions and try their best to communicate effectively, make realistic care decisions and achieve balance.

-There are many ways to enhance communication with siblings, but Valentin stipulates that effectiveness depends upon everyone’s willingness and openness to address the issues they are facing.
+There are many ways to enhance communication with siblings, but Valentin stipulates that effectiveness depends upon everyone’s willingness and openness to address the issues at hand.